ACE1020spawn/breaking-bad/README.md

 after 3 days, the GitHub account expires (i mean access to contribute)

-if you don't have time, then you can add days or change your order (for example, you were second, but you can't work the next 3 days, so you become 4th in the queue)
+if you don't have time, then you can add days or change your order (for example, you were second, but you can't work the next 3 days, so you become 4th in the queue

-### **it will also be good if you document your progress with a video or a screenshot in my or lehanchic`s dms, u can also voice act your part of the video that will be made of it**

-### From Lehanchic25:
-so i will create a video of it. how it was made

 # Participants
 ...